 According to the Dana and Christopher Reeve Foundation, average yearly costs are as follows:

 Ideally, a legal claim could help you fully recover what your injury took from you.
-But in our legal system, all a claim or lawsuit can offer you is money.
+But in our legal system, the best a claim or lawsuit can offer you is money.
 Some of the factors your lawyer will consider when valuing your spinal cord injury claim include:

 SCI cost often extends far beyond the physical ramifications.
-When your job is to focus your energy on learning how to live life to the fullest again, the last thing you want to worry about is the financing for the high cost of injuries.
+When you need to learn how to live life to the fullest again, the last thing you want to worry about is how to finance the high cost of injuries.

 If your SCI was caused by medical malpractice, you have 2 years from the time the incident occurred to file a claim.
 For personal injury, the statute of limitations for a claim is four years.
 Visit our main spinal cord injury page which will help explain more about legal intervention in spinal cord injury cases.